tangentecode/obsidian-notes/computer-science/courses/cs50x/notes/lecture-2-arrays.md

 ## Strings

 - A `string` is an `Array` of [chars](types.md)
-- after the last character of `string` theres alw
+- after the last character of `string` there's always an Escape Character stored at the last index of the array in Memory
+-